 Shopping in Istanbul is a mixture of old, new, antique, exotic, and unadulterated kitsch.
 Souvenirs, spices, leather goods, carpets, kilims, and earthenware are all popular buys with tourists, but the experience is more about wandering through the winding streets and markets, taking everything in, and hunting for bargains.

 The most notable market is the Grand Bazaar, which boasts over 4,000 shops and, just in case that's not enough, the entire market is surrounded by a maze of streets lined with even more shops!
 Just about everything and anything can be found at the Grand Bazaar and haggling is an essential skill.
-If you're looking to for more market experiences, check out the Egyptian market and the flea market in Beyazit Square are also worth a visit.
+If travellers are looking to for more market experiences, they should check out the Egyptian market, and the flea market in Beyazit Square are also worth a visit.

 Outside the Grand Bazaar, to the east, Nuruosmaniye Caddesi is the place to buy jewellery, and fine art boutiques can be found nestled down the side streets.
 Aditionally, a shopping trip in Istanbul is not complete without buying a box of Turkish delights, which can be found all over the city in souks (markets) and specialist shops.

 Most shops in Istanbul are open from 8am until roughly 9pm, and religious shopkeepers will close for an hour on Friday at lunchtime for prayers at the Mosque.
 In many areas shops are closed on Sundays.